SmithWillSuffice/PukahaPai/README_pukahapai.md

 ## Shared Memory (dearpygui)

-The program `pukahaPai` is the GUIO controller.
+The program `pukahaPai` is the GUI controller.
 So far I have tested the compatible Julia program stills runs ok stand-alone.